jochenalt/Pentapod-Design/docs/overview.md

 * When ODroid has booted successfully after 45s, it checks the connection to the Teensy board.
 * Teensy gets the request to startup, it checks the voltage and the IMU.
 * Teensy switches on the relay that gives power to the servos, but they are not yet enabled.
 This gives a short current peak of 4A before settling at 1A idle current)
-* Teensy meaasures all angles of the servos and the IMU, and communicates that to the Odroid
+* Teensy measures all angles of the servos and the IMU, and communicates that to the Odroid
 * ODroid is initiating the startup procedure by switching on the torque of the servos (results in a current of typ.
 5A), putting the feet on the ground, bringing them one by one in an upright position and then lifting the body.